wharfkit/website/src/lib/docs/ContractKit/Cursor.md

 # Cursor

 The Cursor class is an extension of the [Table](/docs/contract-kit/table) class.
-It's purpose-built to fetch rows from a blockchain table efficiently, providing pagination capabilities.
+It's purpose-built to fetch rows from smart contract tables efficiently, providing pagination capabilities.

 ## Creation